Construction team surveying their safe work environment

 Got burning questions?
 We’ve got answers.

 In short, yes!
-The safety management standard ISO 45001, promotes collaboration with interested parties such as employees, contractors, and people managers and fosters a culture of accountability and transparency.
+The safety management standard ISO 45001 promotes collaboration with interested parties such as employees, contractors, and people managers and fosters a culture of accountability, continual improvement, and transparency that helps organisations improve workplace safety across teams.

 The following clauses in ISO 45001:2018 establish the OH&S requirements for certification: